 The atoll sign in hepatic imaging has been described when a liver lesion shows a peripheral rim of high T2 signal intensity with the centre of the lesion appearing isointense to the background of non-cirrhotic liver on T2WI mimicking an atoll.
 It is considered a characteristic sign of an inflamm...

 Atresia refers to a situation where there is underdevelopment of a structure with very rudimentary remnant tissues.
 This contrasts with an agenesis meaning there is no development of the structure as all.
 The term atresia is often used with hollow structures such as a bronchus or intestine.

-Atretic parietal cephalocoeles (APC) also known as atretic cephalocele, refers to small subscalp lesions that consist of dura, fibrous tissue, and dysplastic brain tissue.
+Atretic parietal cephaloceles (APC), also known as atretic cephaloceles, are small subscalp lesions that consist of dura, fibrous tissue, and dysplastic brain tissue.

 Common presentation in infants and young children.